This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-This is a special IV catheter or tube.
+is an IV catheter or tube.
 It is put into a large vein (blood vessel) near your collarbone, in your neck, or in your groin.
-The groin is the area where your abdomen meets your upper leg.
 Other central lines, such as a PICC, may be put into your arm.
 You may need a central line to receive medicines or IV fluids that need to be given through a big vein.
-You may need a central line if it is hard for caregivers to insert a regular IV.
-Also, a central line may stay in longer than a regular IV can.
+You may need a central line if it is hard for healthcare providers to insert a regular IV.
+A central line can also stay in longer than a regular IV can.
 Some central lines may also be used to take blood samples.

 A dietitian may talk to you about your feeding and nutrition.

 - If you have no problems eating normally, eat a variety of healthy foods.
 You may be given soft foods or thickened liquids.

 - You may need total parenteral nutrition (TPN) for a short time.
 TPN is usually given through a large IV catheter, such as a central line.
 As you improve and your bowel works better, you may be able to eat normally.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.

 - Diarrhea medicine: This medicine is given to decrease the amount of diarrhea you are having.
 Some of these medicines coat the intestine and make bowel movements less watery.
 Other medicines work by slowing down how fast the intestines move food through.

 - Antacids: You may need antacids to decrease stomach acid.